nim-lang/website/jekyll/_posts/2024-07-03-version-208-released.md

 - Optimized `setLen(0)` for uninitialized strings and seqs.
 - Optimized `move` when used with `--mm:refc`.

+This release comes relatively quickly after our previous release because it was time-critical for our partner Status to receive these improvements as soon as possible.
+It is our way of saying "thank you" for their continued support of Nim.

 Check out if the package manager of your OS already ships version 2.0.8 or install it as described [here](https://nim-lang.org/install.html).